- UCAS Code: F300

 Accredited by the Institute of Physics for the purpose of fully meeting the educational requirement for Chartered Physicist.

 What you'll study

-All classes are compulsory and will increase your understanding of physics developed in first year.
-You will be introduced to new classes, including solid-state physics and computational physics.
-Laboratory work becomes more sophisticated, recognising your growing maturity as a physicist.
+All classes are compulsory and will increase your understanding of physics and mathematics topics developed in first year.
+You'll extend your knowledge of scientific computing and the laboratory work becomes more sophisticated, recognising your growing maturity as a physicist.

 This class is an introduction to working in a laboratory environment.
-You'll undertake experiments related to the taught components of the first year physics curriculum, learning how to handle experimental uncertainties.
-In addition to laboratory work, you'll also undertake a group project.
+You'll undertake experiments related to the taught components of the first year physics curriculum, learning how to use standard equipment and handle experimental uncertainties.

 Mechanics, Optics & Waves

 This class builds on Mechanics and Waves from year 1.
 You'll be introduced to special relativity, the vector treatment of rotational motion and the behaviour of systems when forced to oscillate.
 To extend your understanding of wave phenomena you'll be introduced to the wave equation, Fresnel and Fraunhofer diffraction and the operation of lasers.